 If you're ready to try a different type of noodle, walk on over to Yepin near the famous 216th street of Zhongxiao east road.

-Dry noodles that are so simple but still so delicious.
-Add chili flakes, chili oil and vinegar to complete the dish and dig right in!
+These Dry noodles are so simple but still so delicious.
+Add chili flakes, chili oil, and vinegar to complete the dish and dig right in!
 The small bowl is less than $2 and the large only $3.
-For dinner, check out the restaurant right across and enjoy some of their scallion pancakes, amazing hot pot and chive pockets.
+For dinner, check out the restaurant right across and enjoy some of their scallion pancakes, amazing hot pot, and chive pockets.

-Across the street from the National Taipei University Sports Arena is a small, small eatery with delicious satay beef noodles.
+For our next good eats in central Taipei, visit the National Taipei University Sports Arena where across the street is a small eatery with delicious satay beef noodles.
 With only 3 tables, this restaurant can get very busy, especially during lunch hour.
 Enjoy some live entertainment while chowing down on your noodles as the family who runs the kitchen bickers nonstop.
-Like the dry noodles, these are also finished with their signature lemon chili vinegar.
-Order a side of beef ball soup, chitterlings, sauteed anchovies and other dishes for one complete meal.
+Order a side of beef ball soup, chitterlings, sauteed anchovies, and other dishes for one complete meal.

 On one of the mornings when I decided to take a little break from the breakfast burgers and wraps, we headed on over to check out the Dongmen market.
 Unbeknownst to us, they are closed on Mondays so we walked down the street to get some fish ball soup.
 Located off the Dongmen station exit, walk down this street and turn right.

 The fish ball soup was by far, the best I ever had.
-The fish balls are tender, juicy, and filled with a savory filling.
-The broth is light and compliments the fish balls perfectly.
-A side of pan fried noodles and sauteed vegetables can be enjoyed with the soup.
+The fish balls are stuffed with a savory filling and served with the perfect complimentary broth.
 Noodles, soup and two sides for 4 people came out to only about $20!
 I love Taiwan.

-For dessert good eats, there are hundreds of tea shops, cafes and bakeries.
-So far I have noticed that Japan loves its soft serve ice creams and Taiwan loves its tea shops and boba drinks.
-I suppose it does make sense since Taiwan does offer some of the best tea of the world.
-There are French inspired bakeries but I personally prefer the more authentic ones with cakes, old fashioned custard filled buns and savory breads.
+For dessert good eats, there are hundreds of tea shops, cafes, and bakeries.
+So far I have noticed that Japan loves its soft-serve ice creams while Taiwan loves its tea shops and boba drinks.
+I suppose it does make sense since Taiwan does offer some of the best tea in the world.

 Next up, the borders of Taiwan.